jjkjwo/M0dular-Action-System-Interface/README.md

 The AI — whether agent, consultant, or base — can control nearly all system features, including disabling communication from the website and turning off the action system.

 **🌐 UI Control (via HTML/JS/CSS):**
+This allows the AI to create full interactive web environments, debug interfaces, or visually display logic — all autonomously.

 * Inject custom HTML elements into the UI
 * Run JavaScript code in the browser dynamically
 * Set custom styles and animations with CSS
 * Trigger sound effects, background visuals, buttons, and more

-This allows the AI to create full interactive web environments, debug interfaces, or visually display logic — all autonomously.

-## 2. The 32 Guiding Principles (Complete List)
+## 2. Principle AI must adhere to:

-System behavior is governed by the following 32 principles, structured in a 6-tier hierarchy.
-Lower-numbered tiers have absolute authority.
-The system actively monitors its own adherence to this ruleset.
+System behavior is governed by the following 32 principles and actively monitors its own adaptation to this ruleset.

 | Tier | ID | Principle Name | P-Score |
 | :--- | :-- | :--- | :--- |